algosup/2023-2024-project-3-virtual-processor-team-2/README.md

 IAT2 stands for **I**ntegral **A**ssembler **T**eam **2**, is the name of the whole project (2AT2 + VAT2).

-## 💾 Why we choose .aop as extension ?
+## 💾 Why did we choose .aop as extension ?

 We selected the `.aop` extension to signify **A**op **O**riginal **P**rogram, embodying an infinite recursive loop inspired by [ZWEI](https://en.wikipedia.org/wiki/EINE_and_ZWEI#Naming)'s name.